 Even after the General Assembly was modified with the 1776 state constitution, residents in Virginia's counties and towns still could not vote for the local officials who resolved legal disputes, collected taxes, authorized new ferries, set rates for taverns, and made so many other decisions that impacted local life.

 The members of the General Assembly and the governors chose all of those local officials until a new state constitution went into effect in 1852.
 Today, the legislature still chooses the judges who serve in district and circuit courts.

 After 1776, the voting electorate was still restricted to a minority of Virginia residents.
 Only men could vote, and the 40% of Virginia men who were enslaved could not participate in the decision process.
-The burgesses revised George Mason's draft of the Virginia Bill of Rights before adoptng it, in order to limit who could participate in the elections and decisionmaking.
+The burgesses revised George Mason's draft of the Virginia Bill of Rights before adopting it, in order to limit who could participate in the elections and making government decisions.

 George Mason drafted the first version of the 1776 Declaration of Rights, but it was revised during debate in the House of Burgesses

 Source: Library of Virginia, Adoption of the Virginia Declaration of Rights, oil painting

 The final version limited who was entitled to "the enjoyment of life and liberty, with the means of acquiring and possessing property, and pursuing and obtaining happiness and safety."
 People had to first "enter into a state of society."

 That phrase was designed to exclude slaves and prevent them from asserting the right to vote or seek other political rights.
 All governmental power might be "derived from the people," but not all people could participate in the governmental process.2